UWHustle/DBKeys/ProjectGoal.md

 set of well defined operators (i.e. filter, aggregation, join).
 Each of the core operators follows a different processing pattern.
 Database operators are defined at a logical level.
-There are multiple implementation for each operator (i.e. hash based, sort based).
-The best implementation depends on the data and qeuery at hand but also the performance characteristics of the hardware.
+There are multiple implementation for each operator (i.e. for a cpu: hash based or sort based).
+The best implementation depends on the data (size, distribution) and query at hand but also the performance characteristics of the hardware.

 Understanding the performance we can achieve for each operator for each PIM device is the first step.
 The insights gained from this study will inform our